jegstar/iGCSE-CS-topics/Programming/Practice-questions.md

 <details>
 <summary>Answers</summary>

-“a” is a global variable, so it can not be redefined in the function.
+"a" is a global variable, so it can not be redefined in the function.
 This problem can be fixed by adding an input to the function.
 The local variable in the function should also be different.

 ```python
 a = 2